-If a gear not found in Table 1 or a gear not approved in the VMP is used, there is no requirement to document the haul activity or discards.
-The reviewer is still required to watch the video to confirm when hauling of an approved gear is resumed.
+If a gear not found in Table 1 is used, there is no requirement to document the haul activity or discards.
+The reviewer is still required to watch the video to confirm the system is functioning properly.
 The only events required would be EMS events like video or sensor gaps and camera or system failures.
-Once a gear found in Table 1 is seen being hauled, the reviewer will resume annotation described in this manual.
-The target species does not need to be groundfish if one of the gears below is hauled/fished.
-If groundfish are caught using one of these gears, the captain is required to process those discards accordingly.